GIP-ITC-UniversityTwente/workshop-postgis-vector/README.md

 We will not otherwise spoil the fun of your trying, and want to point out that the full syntax of postgresql's COPY and psql's \COPY command are discussed on the <a href="https://www.postgresql.org/docs/9.6/sql-copy.html">COPY manual page</a>.
 The options are shared between COPY and \COPY.
 Do understand them and reflect on your study of the contenst of the csv file that was suggested above.
 We advice that you prepare the \COPY statement in a plain text editor, and that you copy the header line from the csv file.

-If all has worked, psql will report the number of records created into your table, and prompt for the next thing.
+If all has worked, psql will report the number of records created in your table, and prompt for the next thing.
 And that next thing can be a simple **\quit**.

 ### The case of spatial data

 Uploading spatial data is a bit special.
-We wont work on raster data in this context, so will not explain that part.
-Generally, ogr2ogr is quite capable, and if you run it with "--help" option, it will explain how it works.
+We won't work on raster data in this context, so will not explain that part.
+Generally, ogr2ogr is quite capable, and if you run it with the "--help" option, it will explain how it works.
 Asking for a manual page with a web browser will also do.

-So, **ogr2ogr** is also a command line tool.
+So, **ogr2ogr** is also a commandline tool.
 It converts simple feature data between file formats.
 Because of the multiple format capability, it is frequently used to load vector files into databases like PostgreSQL or sqlite or, vice versa, from databases into files like shapefiles or geojson.

 The tool is part of the GDAL package.
 Although it also comes with the GDAL Python module, it is in fact a commandline tool and not a Python method.
-It should be automatically found by the windows command prompt, so try that.
-For most of the students it can be found in C:\Program Files\Python37\Lib\site-packages\osgeo\ogr2ogr.exe if it is not found.
+It should be automatically found by the windows command prompt, so try that first.
+For most of the students, it can be found in C:\Program Files\Python37\Lib\site-packages\osgeo\ogr2ogr.exe if it is not found.

 Ogr2ogr has many options for its use; some of the most important ones are: